The Dark (Guy Clark album)

 The Dark is an album by American singer-songwriter Guy Clark, released in 2002.

-Clark is the co-writer on all songs except his cover of the Townes Van Zandt song "Rex's Blues".
+Clark is the co-writer on all songs except his cover of the Townes Van Zandt song "Rex's Blues" and "Soldier's Joy, 1864".
 The Dark is his first release without a solo composition.
 It also marks his return to the charts for the first time since Better Days.

 Guests include Tim O'Brien and Gillian Welch.